 Because asphalt can hold the weight of vehicles, it is the material of choice for roads, parking lots, and driveways.
 It can be applied rapidly and can be patched easily by pressing it directly into cracks and potholes.

 Over time, asphalt ingredients can begin to erode and decay from heavy traffic, exposure to the elements, and expansion and contraction.
 Because of this, the use of a sealcoat is absolutely essential to the proper maintenance of any asphalt-paved surface.
-While there are a number of sealing products on the market, we only recommend the use of coal tar asphalt sealer because of its ability to create an effective buffer against traffic, water, oil salt, and other staining agents.
+While there are a number of sealing products on the market, we only recommend the use of asphalt emulsion sealer because of its ability to create an effective buffer against traffic, water, oil salt, and other staining agents.

 When asphalt ingredients aren't properly protected with a coat of sealer, they will inevitably crack.
 Leaving even small cracks and fissures exposed and unrepaired will definitely lead to more serious damage such as potholes, crumbling asphalt, and foundation damage.
 This ultimately results in the need for costly asphalt replacement.